Functional Endoscopic Sinus Surgery (FESS)

 About the surgery

-Endoscopic sinus surgery usually is done in the operating room with your child under general anesthesia.
-The procedure takes one to three hours and most older children are released home a few hours after surgery.
+Endoscopic sinus surgery is performed in the operating room with your child under general anesthesia.
+The procedure can take several hours and most older children are released home a few hours after surgery.
 Some younger children will need to be monitored longer and may spend a night in the hospital after surgery.

 In some cases, FESS will be performed at the same time as another operation such as: